Disclaimer: This isn't a total knock on singletons. Alternate title: "Why singletons can be bad".

 Yesterday I had a conversation about software design with an experienced colleague and found myself reaching when discussing design patterns.
 Specifically, we got onto the topic of the singleton pattern.

 Knowing from recent experience at Cocoa Camp that singletons are not the end all be all solution for object oriented programming (yes, I might have thought that at one point), I was careful not to sound overly enthusiastic that I used the singleton pattern.
-I first learned about the singleton pattern an Android dev class that I took in Winter 2011 (at BYU).
+I first learned about the singleton pattern in an Android development college course that I took in Winter 2011.
 It sounded pretty cool then, and it was even a semi-significant part of the midterm.
 I later began learning Objective-C, and after using the pattern in a few iOS apps over the past year - including collaborative projects with other developers who hadn't ever mentioned any negatives in the singleton pattern - I had gradually assumed that they were a pretty solid way to go.
 Last month at Cocoa Camp the pattern came up and although we didn't get into any detailed discussions on it, I got the impression that singletons weren't as favorable as I had thought...